Joseph Estrada: Early life and education

 Joseph Estrada was born as Jose Marcelo Ejercito at 8:25 pm on April 19, 1937 in his home in Tondo, an urban district of Manila.
 His family later moved to the wealthy suburb of San Juan, then a municipality in the province of Rizal.
-He belonged to a wealthy family and was the eighth of ten children of Emilio Ejercito Sr. (1899–1977) and his wife, Maria Marcelo (1906–2009).
+He belonged to a wealthy family and was the eighth of ten children of Engr.
+Emilio A. Ejercito Sr. (1899–1977) and his wife, Maria Marcelo (1906–2009).
 After graduating from the Ateneo Elementary School in 1951, he was expelled during his second year of high school at Ateneo for defending his classmate, Mario Tiaoqui, who later became Energy Secretary under Estrada.
 Tiaoqui was bullied by a burly American named Patrick Hilton in the restroom.
 Both Estrada and Hilton were dismissed but later struck a friendship in school reunions.
 Estrada graduated high school at the Mapúa Institute of Technology (MIT), and during college, he enrolled in Bachelor of Science in Civil Engineering at the MIT to please his father.
-He would leave once again and transferred to Central Colleges of the Philippines (CCP) College of Engineering but dropped out to pursue films.
+He would leave once again and transferred to Polytechnic Colleges of the Philippines (PCP) College of Engineering but dropped out to pursue films.

 Estrada's first partner was his St. John's Academy schoolmate Mercedita "Ditas" Carmona, whom he began dating at the age of 15.
 Estrada was alleged to have nearly lost his life defending himself against a knife attack in the mid-1950s, being rushed to the North General Hospital in Manila after the incident.

 Film career

 In his twenties, he began a career as an actor, usually playing the role of the villain/antagonist.
 He adopted the stage name "Joseph Estrada", as his mother objected to his chosen career and his decision to quit schooling multiple times.
 He also acquired the nickname "Erap" (a play on the Tagalog slang "pare", meaning 'buddy') from his friend, fellow actor Fernando Poe Jr.

 Estrada gained popularity as a film actor, playing the lead role in over a hundred films in an acting career spanning some three decades.

 In 1974, Estrada founded the Movie Workers Welfare Foundation (Mowelfund), which helps filmmakers through medical reimbursements, hospitalization, surgery and death benefits, livelihood, alternative income opportunities, and housing.
 Its educational arm, the Mowelfund Film Institute, has produced some of the most skilled and respected producers, filmmakers, writers, and performers in both the independent and mainstream sectors of the industry since its inception in 1979.
-He also founded, together with Guillermo de Vega, the first Metro Manila Film Festival in 1975.
+He also headed, together with chief censor Guillermo de Vega, the first Metro Manila Film Festival in 1975.